Skip to main content

 Board Director, National Council of Juvenile and Family Court Judges

-Judge Belton is a Cabinet Member of Get Georgia Reading, a collaborative designed to ensure that children are able to read with proficiency by the end of the third grade, as well as a member of the Georgia Appleseed Bridges to Behavioral Wellness Advisory Committee.
-She serves on a number of committees within the State Bar of Georgia, Georgia Council of Juvenile Court Judges, National Council of Juvenile and Family Court Judges and is a member of various voluntary bar associations.
+Judge Belton serves on the board of directors of the National Council of Juvenile and Family Court Judges and is a cabinet member of Get Georgia Reading — a statewide collaborative which has identified third-grade reading as an urgent priority, and shares strategies to promote and enhance literacy.
+She also serves on committees within the State Bar of Georgia, Georgia Council of Juvenile Court Judges, and the National Council of Juvenile and Family Court Judges, and is a member of various voluntary bar associations.

-Judge Belton earned a Juris Doctorate Degree from the Georgia State University College of Law and a Bachelor of Science Degree in Textiles and Apparel from the University of Maryland, College Park.
-A former foster parent, Judge Belton is a Life Member of Alpha Kappa Alpha Sorority, Inc., and has served as a CASA volunteer; Volunteer Lawyer, Domestic Violence Project, Atlanta Volunteer Lawyers Foundation; and volunteer, Fulton County Solicitor’s Victim Witness Assistance Program.
+Judge Belton earned a juris doctorate degree from the Georgia State University College of Law and a bachelor of science degree from the University of Maryland, College Park.
+A former foster parent, Judge Belton is a life member of Alpha Kappa Alpha Sorority, Inc., and has served as a CASA volunteer and volunteer lawyer for the Atlanta Volunteer Lawyers Foundation’s Domestic Violence Project.

 Relevant Research Data